cgsecurity/testdisk_documentation/partition_recovery.rst

  * Choose Create unless you have a reason to append data to the log or if you execute TestDisk from read only media and can't create it elsewhere.
  * Press Enter to proceed.

-.. note::  Windows users, if you have difficulties to find the testdisk.log file, consult https://support.microsoft.com/en-us/kb/865219 on how to show file name extensions in Windows Explorer.
+.. note::  Windows users, if you have difficulties to find the :file:`testdisk.log` file, consult https://support.microsoft.com/en-us/kb/865219 on how to show file name extensions in Windows Explorer.

 Disk selection
 --------------